OctopusDeploy/OctoProduct/chapter1.md

 ![](loadbalancer-ip.png "width=500")

+*The load balancer service created ib the GKE cluster.*

-Opening the IP address in our web browser display the web application we just deployed.
-Note the value that was assigned to the **SPRING_PROFILES_ACTIVE** environment variable is shown on the web page:
+Opening the IP address in our web browser displays the web application we just deployed.
+Note the value that was assigned to the **SPRING_PROFILES_ACTIVE** environment variable is shown in the page footer:

 ![](webapp.png "width=500")

+*The frontend web application displayed in a browser.*

 ## Promoting the deployment to the test environment

 Now that we have successfully deployed our application to the development environment and verified that it works correctly, we can promote it to the test environment.
-This is as simple as clicking the **DEPLOY** button on the Octopus dashboard:
+This is as simple as clicking the **DEPLOY...** button on the Octopus dashboard:

 ![](backend-test.png "width=500")

+*Deployments are promoted through the Octopus dashboard.*

 Likewise we can promote the frontend application to the test environment, which will create a new load balancer with a new public IP:

 ![](loadbalancer-ip-test.png "width=500")

+*The public load balancer created for the frontend application in the test environment.*

-Opening the IP address in our web browser display the web application we just deployed, with the environment specific value assigned to the **SPRING_PROFILES_ACTIVE** environment variable displayed on the web page:
+Opening the IP address in our web browser displays the web application we just deployed, with the environment specific value assigned to the **SPRING_PROFILES_ACTIVE** environment variable displayed in the web page footer:

 ![](webapp-test.png "width=500")

+*The web application deployed to the test environment.*

 That is how easy it is to promote a repeatable deployment to a new environment.
-Environment specific variables are applied as necessary, and we can be confident that the test environment is as close as possible to the applications we tested in the development environment.
+Environment specific variables are applied as necessary, and we can be confident that applications deployed to the test environment are as consistent as possible with the applications we tested in the development environment.

 ## Conclusion

-Repeatable deployments are a fundament pillar of any deployment workflow.
+Repeatable deployments are a fundamental pillar of any deployment workflow.
 By promoting the same code and settings to new environments, we can gain ever greater confidence that our deployments will deliver a working solution to the end user.

 In this chapter we:
-* Defined the meaning of Continuous Integration, Continuous Delivery and Continuous Deployments.
+* Defined the meaning of Continuous Integration, Continuous Delivery and Continuous Deployment.
-* Defined what a deployment includes.
+* Defined the components that make up a deployment.
 * Learned how to model environments in Kubernetes.
 * Learned how to create service accounts that provided access to a single namespace.
 * Configured Kubernetes accounts and targets in Octopus.
 * Deployed a sample application with a backend database and a frontend web application to Kubernetes.
-* Looked at environment specific variables.
+* Defined at environment specific variables.
 * Promoted the deployment to new environments.

+In the next chapter we will learn how to add automated and manual tests to our deployments.